PauliusMacernis/KnowledgeBase/README.md

 Any mistakes?
 We know, it may happen.
-Simply fix the bug and push the change. ❤
+Simply fix the bug and push the change. ❤ Here is the place where you make http://mokytis.veikt.com/ beautiful, functional, etc.

 ## Licenses
 - It is free.